26 January 2021

 In 95% of shounen anime, the MC and his friends are always prioritized over someone else despite reasons and abilities.
 The fact that AOT, too, employs that trope is a huge disappointment in an otherwise perfect story up to this point.

 It's pretty absurd to romanticize death.
-The entire episode "Midnight Sun" was used to gaslight the audience to make them feel like there's a valid reason to let go of a great leader in favor of the MC's best friend in a typical shounen fashion.
+The entire episode "Midnight Sun" was used to gaslight the audience to make them feel like there's a valid reason to let go of a great leader in favor of the MC's best friend.
+Forcing that stupid situation and making Levi choose Armin was one of Isayama's dumbest moments as a writer, because the story completely lost its potential afterwards, and that is bad writing.

 6/ THE SCENE BREAKS LEVI'S CHARACTER.